zhandos717/doc/en/components/action-button.md

 )
 ```

-You can also completely exclude sending with `withoutPayload`:
+You can also completely exclude the sending of `withoutPayload`:

 ```php
 ->dispatchEvent(